WEKA

 Broadly speaking, there are three types of cloud bursts:

-• Automated Busting: As the name suggests, automated bursting relies on predefined rules and policies that define how resources will be allocated and under which conditions those resources will be used for bursting.
+• Automated Bursting: As the name suggests, automated bursting relies on predefined rules and policies that define how resources will be allocated and under which conditions those resources will be used for bursting.
 This usually allows fast and responsive bursting without direct admin intervention.

-Cloud bursting, while relatively simple a concept, is still a complex and involved process.
+Cloud bursting, while a relatively simple concept, is still a complex and involved process.
 One of the best practices and best first steps that you can take to approaching cloud bursting as a part of your infrastructure is to plan.

 Think of it this way: moving between private (off-site or on-premise) and the public cloud takes a lot of work.
 From provisioning resources to transferring data and applications to those resources, you need to understand precisely how you want to accomplish that task rapidly, in real time, and without it being a drain to the resources you are trying to allocate for performance.

-This is where the concept of elasticity comes in.
+This is where the concept of cloud elasticity comes in.
 Elasticity is how a system can bend and mold itself to the needs of the user.
 That’s not to say that cloud environments change entirely to meet the needs of users.
 However, it is to say that an elastic infrastructure that can quickly provision resources will find more success during a cloud burst.

 Achieving this means a few things: